06 Safeguarding children, young people and vulnerable adults policy

 includes non-compliance with policies and procedures, breaches of EYFS and/or registration requirements

-- a miscarriage of justice has occurred, is occurring or is likely to occur
+- an injustice has occurred, is occurring or is likely to occur

 - the health and safety of any individual has been, is being or is likely to be endangered